tulip-control/tulip-control/doc/tutorial.rst

 Example 1: Discrete State Robot Motion Planning
 ```````````````````````````````````````````````
 This example is provided in examples/discrete.py.
-It illustrates the use of the gr1c module in synthesizing a planner
+It illustrates the use of the ``omega`` module in synthesizing a planner
 for a robot that only needs to make discrete decision.

 .. image:: robot_simple.*